eye-division/susanmoxley/_posts/2017-06-09-emotional-health--mental-wellbeing-a-kaleidoscope-view-to-supporting-the-supporters-around-vulnerable-children.md

 If you would like to join me in&nbsp;**'support for the supporters'** get in touch.&nbsp;

-NCB work in partnership with Families through the CDC, Anti-Bullying Alliance and through the National "Families Research Advisory Group"
+NCB work in partnership with Families through the CDC, Anti-Bullying Alliance and through the National "Families Research Advisory Group"&nbsp;

+Read more about NCB's work with [Parent-Carers](https://www.ncb.org.uk/what-we-do/what-we-do/involving-children-and-young-people/involving-parents-and-carers-research)

+Read about the value of [Reflective Practice](https://mulberrybush.org.uk/international-centre/#.WzEQM1VKiM8) & [Supervision](https://mulberrybush.org.uk/wp-content/uploads/2016/04/MENTAL_HEALTH_POSTER_3.pdf) for [professionals](https://mulberrybush.org.uk/wp-content/uploads/2017/03/SUPERVISION.pdf)&nbsp;through the work of the Mulberry Bush Organisation in Oxfordshire&nbsp;

 &copy; Jo Broad June 2018